xiaoxianyu-office/mm/Mobs/Levels.md

 Mob Levels
 ==========

-Mob levels are a useful function for adding levels to your mob.
-Levels can allow for several useful features.
+Mob levels are a useful function for adding levels to your mob, which allow for several useful features.

-You can have their damage and hitpoints scale up as their level increases, you can have them drop more items depending on what their level is (see _BonusLevelItems_ in [Droptable Options](/Items/Drops#droptable-options)).
+For example, you can have the mob's damage and healthscale up as their level increases, or you can have them drop more items depending on what their level is (see _BonusLevelItems_ in [Droptable Options](/Items/Drops#droptable-options)).

 Or, for more advanced configs you could change their drops completely depending on what level they are, give them different skills depending on their level, or even change where/how they spawn depending on what level they are (using spawners and randomspawns.)

-Mob levels can be influenced by world scaling (see below), [Random Spawners](/Random%20Spawns) or the [SetLevel mechanic](/skills/mechanics/setlevel).
+Mob levels can also be influenced by world scaling (see below), [Random Spawners](/Random%20Spawns) or the [SetLevel mechanic](/skills/mechanics/setlevel).